 In 100% states, this calculation is much simpler and in many cases your spouse will be able to protect more assets.
 In these states, your spouse will generally simply be able to protect 100% of your countable assets up to the federal maximum CSRA of $128,640.

 If you and your spouse are both in nursing homes and applying for Medicaid, there is no CSRA and you may not protect any countable assets.
 In most states, you and your spouse will only be allowed to have a combined total of $3,000 in countable assets to qualify for Medicaid long term care.
 Unique planning opportunities may arise if you and your spouse are both in nursing homes but only one of you is applying for Medicaid long term care, but these issues are beyond the scope of this article and we recommend you consult a qualified professional.

 Below is a list of assets that are generally countable or non-countable in most states.
-You should always check your state’s rules because there are exceptions.
+You should always check your state’s rules because there are exceptions and for some states this list could be inaccurate.
 For instance, a handful of states do not count or limit the extent to which they count certain retirement accounts, including IRA’s, in specific situations.

 |Countable Assets||Non-Countable Assets|

 |Bank Accounts, Stock Accounts and Cash||$2,000 of Cash|

 |Retirement Accounts (IRA’s, 401(k)’s, etc.)||Household Furnishings and Personal Effects|

 |Real Estate (other than principal residence)||Your Home (subject to equity limits|